 Prawns- a brand icon for Ghotis

 Mohun Bagan and East Bengal football clubs are iconic brand identities of Ghoti and Bangal (people who migrated to West Bengal after Bengal got divided).
 As a pure Ghoti (people originally from current west Bengal from then undivided Bengal), prawns were more of a symbol of Ghoti-ism than Ilish.
 A clash between Mohun Bagan and East Bengal is the local derby, just like a La Liga Derby between Barcelona and Real Madrid.
-It’s often said that depending on which club wins the Kolkata derby, Ilish or Chingri is in high demand the next day in the local market.
+It’s the victory of either club which determined demand of Ilish or Chingri.
 A celebratory meal means either of them.
 Hence they vanish within no time on the day of such event.

 Daab chingri was never made at home